ten-protocol/go-ten/design/block_explorer.md

       * State [TODO: CLARIFY WHAT THIS IS]
       * Timestamp
     * Number of transactions
-    * Any contracts that have been deployed [TODO: CLARIFY WHAT SHOULD BE SHOWN, AND WHETHER THIS IS JUST FOR CURRENT USER]
+    * The bytecode and optionally sourcecode (via GitHub) of any deployed contracts [TODO: CLARIFY WHETHER THIS IS JUST FOR CURRENT USER]
     * Ability to search for transactions by: [TODO: ADD SOME REQUIREMENT HERE AROUND SPEED AND NOT RESCANNING ENTIRE BLOCKCHAIN - I ASSUME THIS IS WHERE A LOT OF COMPLEXITY COMES IN?]
       * Address
       * Transaction hash